PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ![SNAG-0443](https://user-images.githubusercontent.com/13696193/62797518-e8d4a480-baa9-11e9-8575-5256dcf6b5ab.jpg)

 Additionally, you can see at the bottom of the window a "Custom Watch" has been defined.
-This can be any experession you want.
+This can be any expression you want.
 Let's say you have a window with a LOT of values.
 Rather than looking through the `values` variable and finding the entry with the key you are looking for, the values variable's entry for a specific key is displayed.

 In this example the Custom Watch entered was `values[0]`.
 After clicking on the "OK" button, indicating the variables are chosen that we wish to watch, this is the Main window that is shown: